Europe Stocks Rebound; Nickel Strikes Record Above $100,000 - UrduPoint

 "There are fears we are heading for a period of stagflation in the eurozone given the energy crunch and the region's exposure to Russia," noted ThinkMarkets analyst Fawad Razaqzada.

-Europe gas reference Dutch TTF sank 12 percent to 199.35 Euros per megawatt hour on Tuesday, one day after striking a record 345 euros.
+Europe gas reference Dutch TTF fell 4.1 percent to 217.80 Euros per megawatt hour on Tuesday, one day after striking a record 345 euros.